NESTLab/aws-deepracer/README.md

 If the vehicle has an IP address set up already and you can log in with SSH, you can skip this subsection and proceed to the [ROS 2 setup](#ros-2-setup).
 Otherwise, if the vehicle is new or if it has been reset, proceed with the following instructions.
 These self-sufficient instructions are extracted from this [guide](/media/aws_deepracer_and_sensor_guide.pdf).

 1. Before turning on the vehicle, ensure that all sensors are plugged in to the USB ports (more details in the provided guide). **At the very least, a camera should be plugged into a USB port on the compute module and be kept plugged in at all times.** This is to prevent the pre-installed `deepracer-core` service from logging large amounts of missing sensor errors, eventually using up the device storage.
 2. Turn on the compute module.
-Neither the vehicle nor the compute battery need to be charged or plugged in; you can just use the wall adapter to power the compute module directly.
+Neither the motor battery nor the compute battery need to be charged; you can just use the wall adapter to power the compute module directly.
 3. Let the compute module load for around 3 minutes, or until the power indicator light turns blue.
 Then, connect a micro USB cable from your machine to the vehicle.
 4. On your machine, ensure that it's not connected to the internet.
 Then go to the `deepracer.aws` URL on your web browser.
 A warning page about an unsafe connection may show up, but you can ignore and proceed (there should be a button for you to accept the risk and proceed).
 5. A new page will show up displaying the device console, asking for a password.
 If this is a new vehicle, the password is found underneath the vehicle.
 Otherwise, you can find the password from the [AWS DeepRacers page from the NESTLab Wiki](https://www.nestlab.net/wiki/robots/awsracers).